JimmySunCreater/AWS-IoTFleetWise-NXP-RDB2-Demo/README.md

 **2. Campaign approval and release**

 The compaign will be deployed once user approved the campaign.
 If you want to pause collecting data from vehicles connected to the campaign, on the Campaign summary page, choose Suspend.
 To resume collecting data from vehicles connected to the campaign, choose Resume.
->Detailed configuration for step 1 and 2 can be reached at <u>[/Fleetwise/README.md](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Fleetwise/README.md)</u>
+>Detailed configuration for step 1 and 2 can be reached at <u>[Amazon IoT Fleetwise Deploy](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/Fleetwise/README.md)</u>
 * * *
 **3. Vehicle Authentication**

 The RDB2 is used as vehicle gateway to upload data, IoT FleetWise Edge Agent need to be deployed in RDB2 as application and a certification is also needed for authentication to perform legal communication with IoT Core.
->Detailed configuration can be reached at [/NXP-VNP-RDB2/README.md](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/NXP-VNP-RDB2/README.md)
+>Detailed configuration can be reached at [RDB2 Deploy](https://github.com/JimmySunCreater/AWS-IoTFleetwise-NXP-RDB2-Demo/blob/main/NXP-VNP-RDB2/README.md)
 * * *
 **4. Deploy data collection schema**